-Building a 21st Century Culture
+Building a 21st Century Culture for Humans

 If I were to ask you the quickest way across town, you probably wouldn’t tell me a horse and carriage.
 If I asked to take your picture, you’d expect to pose for a moment or two (not several hours).
 If you needed to keep your food cool, you wouldn’t bury it underground.
 This is because we’ve evolved since the mid-19th century, and replaced these outdated methodologies with more effective, present-day alternatives.